 What arrangements should I make at my destination site?

 - Make sure that your hotel allows dogs.
 Many bookstores carry travel guidebooks with this type of information.
-There are also helpful websites, such as www.petswelcome.com, www.petfriendlytravel.com, www.dogfriendly.com, www.pets-allowed-hotels.com or www.travelpets.com.
-Do not try to "sneak" a pet into a hotel.
-Not only may you be forced to leave or be given a financial penalty, you will give the hotel a negative impression of pet owners.
+There are also helpful websites, such as www.petswelcome.com, www.petfriendlytravel.com, www.dogfriendly.com, or www.travelpets.com.
+Do not try to sneak a pet into a hotel.
+Not only may you be forced to leave or be charged a financial penalty, you will give the hotel a negative impression of pet owners.

 - Should your pet get lost, contact the local animal control officer.
 If your pet is microchipped, give the number to them so that you can be contacted directly if your dog is located.